topspinj/ramen-vs-pho/src/yelp_fusion/README.md

 ### Run script:

-* Important: you will need to create a config file to store your Yelp API client ID and secret in order for the API to work
+* Important: you will need to create a config file to store your Yelp API client ID and secret in order for the API to work.
+You can get these [here](https://www.yelp.com/developers/documentation/v3/authentication).

 To get top 5 ramen and pho restaurant data for each city, run this script: